jimfinnis/DiamondApparatus/README.md

 Changed data will be written to stdout.
 If the server exits, the program will exit.
 It can be killed with the usual signals.

+## Special topics
+The server publishes several special topics to which other programs can subscribe.
+These are:
+- **topics** : a list of all published topics

 ## API
 The API is defined in **diamondapparatus.h**.
 All functions are in the **diamondapparatus** namespace.